AndreiMoraru123/imu/README.md

 # SensorFusion
-Data fusion solutions for IMU sensors in MATLAB
+Data fusion solution for IMU sensors in MATLAB

 Run ArduinoQuaternion first to get the biases (sensors have run-to-run biases).
 Then run StateOfTheArtComparison and see the difference to MATLAB's own imufilter implementation